This handbook, effective September 1, 2016, is the course outline for PSYCH 499A/B/C (Honours Thesis) from Fall 2016 and onward.

 Refer to the course enrolment information/instructions on the PSYCH 499 website.

-Factors that students should consider when deciding which terms to enroll for PSYCH 499A/B/C:
+Factors that students should consider when deciding which terms to enrol for PSYCH 499A/B/C:

 - For co-op students, how will the work/school sequence interfere with the project?